|Study location||Estonia, Tartu/Pärnu/Viljandi/Narva/Tallinn|

 All Estonian-taught degree programmes are free of charge for accepted students who are able to comply with the nominal study load requirement.
-Nominal study load is completed if no more than 6 credits are missing from the 30 ECTS workload per semester.
-Please see detailed information at: www.ut.ee/en/prospective-students/tuition-fees-0.
+Please see detailed information at www.ut.ee/en/studiescurrent-students/covering-cost-tuition.

 High school / secondary education (or higher)

 Admission is based on entrance examinations which take place in the beginning of July in Estonia: Tartu, Narva, Pärnu or Viljandi.
 Obtaining the visa for taking entrance exams in Estonia is the responsibility of the (non-EU) applicant.
 The University does not issue an invitation letter for a visa.